Market and 9th Streets

 Plans for a Center City Philadelphia casino were being discussed in the early 2000s.
 Originally proposed for a south Philadelphia riverfront site, the location of the prospective Foxwoods Casino Philadelphia was changed due to community opposition.

-In the autumn of 2008, it was decided to attempt to install the facility in the existing GALLERY AT MARKET EAST complex.
+In the autumn of 2008, it was decided to attempt to install the facility in the existing GALLERY complex.
 At first, the existing Burlington Coat Factory was to be relocated.
 In February 2009, the plan was altered again.
 Now, the casino was to occupy 3 floors of the vacant Strawbridge's store.
 This plan was aborted in February 2010, when the prospective location of the casino was shifted back to the original south Philly site.

 Alas, THE GALLERY AT MARKET EAST would not have a gambling hall.
 However, vacant Second and Third Level space was reconfigured as office suites.
 Health Patients Plans expanded their existing GALLERY office block from 140,000 to 214,000 square feet.
 The Philadelphia Media Network moved into a 125,000 square foot block in July 2012.

 Philadelphia's Pennsylvania Real Estate Investment Trust (PREIT) had acquired the bulk of GALLERY I in April 2003 and most of GALLERY II (excluding the Big Kmart store) in March 2004.
 In April 2013, PREIT acquired the Kmart space.
 They now owned the majority of the GALLERY AT MARKET EAST complex.
-The Big Kmart store was shuttered in April 2014.
+The Big Kmart store was shuttered on April 27, 2014.

 California's Macerich Company entered into a joint venture with PREIT in July 2014.
-They announced a massive 325 million dollar renovation, which would be aided by 149 million dollars in tax breaks.
+They announced a massive 325 million dollar renovation, which would be aided by 149 million dollars in tax abatements.
 A revitalized retail, restaurant and entertainment complex would be known as FASHION OUTLETS OF PHILADELPHIA.

-http://www.preit.com / Pennsylvania Real Estate Investment Trust
+https://www.preit.com / Pennsylvania Real Estate Investment Trust

 http://www.burlingtoncoatfactory.com

-http://www.septa.org / Southeastern Pennsylvania Transportation Authority
+https://www.septa.org / Southeastern Pennsylvania Transportation Authority

 http://www.ridepatco.org / Port Authority Transit Company

-http://www.macerich.com The Macerich Company
+https://www.macerich.com / The Macerich Company

 https://philly.curbed.com